 The School of Animal & Comparative Biomedical Sciences provides abundant opportunities for you to build a career that positively impacts people, animals, and our world.
-It offers five majors: Animal Sciences, Applied Biotechnology, Food Safety, Microbiology, and Veterinary Science.
+It offers four majors: Animal Sciences, Applied Biotechnology, Microbiology, and Veterinary Science.
 Regardless which major you choose, you will develop the critical thinking and skills needed to tackle a wide range of issues, from feeding an ever-growing population to developing new bio-products to sustaining earth’s precious resources.

 Launch Your Career with One of Our Majors